13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

 About Nelson Naturals

-If you live in Canada, check and see if you’re near any one of their partnered refill stations.
+If you live in Canada, see if you’re near any one of their partnered refill stations.

-Available: Life Without Plastic | Flora & Fauna (AU)
+Also available on Flora & Fauna (AU)

 ZERO WASTE TOOTHPASTE WITH FLUORIDE

-9. ETEE FLUORIDE ZERO WASTE CHEW PASTE
+10. ETEE FLUORIDE ZERO WASTE CHEWPASTE

-About Etee’s Zero Waste Toothpaste
+About etee’s Zero Waste Toothpaste with Fluoride

-We won’t’ go super in-depth here (because we covered it all above) but we will say we love how they’re revolutionizing our favorite body care and home products, like zero waste dish soap, organic body wash, and even plastic-free loofah alternatives.
+We won’t go super in-depth here (because we covered it all above) but we will say we love how they’re revolutionizing our favorite body care and home products, like zero waste dish soap, organic body wash, and even plastic-free loofah alternatives.

-10. NAKED COMPANY’S DENTAL CRUSH TOOTHPASTE TABS
+11. NAKED COMPANY’S DENTAL CRUSH TOOTHPASTE TABS

 About Naked Company Dental Crush Toothpaste Tablets

-No foaming and stabilizing agents, like Carrageenan, Propylene Glycol, Triclosan, SLS and DEA.
+No foaming and stabilizing agents, like carrageenan, propylene glycol, triclosan, SLS and DEA.

-For allergy sufferers, note that Eugenol, derived from cloves, has been labelled by the European Commission as a potential allergen.
+For allergy sufferers, note that eugenol, derived from cloves, has been labelled by the European Commission as a potential allergen.